maeldonoso/neuropolis-x1/README.md

 In the thirteenth Notebook, *Statistical Tests*, we perform Wilcoxon tests and McNemar tests.

-In the fourteenth Noteboook, *Tables and Figures*, we visualize the results.
+In the fourteenth Notebook, *Tables and Figures*, we visualize the results.

+Finally, we conduct a series of supplementary analyses: cross-validation (Notebooks 15-22), multi-channel prediction for large language models (Notebooks 23-25), and regions of interest (Notebooks 26-27).

 ### Results